psallescard/psallescard/README.md

 ### About Me

-Although studying Production Engineering at Poli USP, my passion lies in **Mathematics, Technology, and Artificial Intelligence**.
+Although studying Production Engineering at Poli USP, my personal passion lies in **Mathematics, Technology, and Artificial Intelligence**.
 Since the beginning of college, I have immersed myself in programming as a hobby and a job.

 Currently, I focus my work on **Data Science**, **Data Engineering**, and **MLOps** in real-world projects.